 Many of us set New Year’s Resolutions, but few of us actually achieve them.
 This can be for a variety of reasons, and there are easy ways to avoid reaching them.
 For instance, if you never tell anyone about your goals, it’s much easier not to be held accountable.
 Even just writing them down can make it much easier to keep track of them and increase your commitment.
 While having a mentor to help you up-skill and work towards those goals can be helpful, having another person involved in goal setting also has the added bonus of helping with accountability.

 Additionally, remember to keep your goals realistic and be kind to yourself.
 If your goal was to be fitter, don’t beat yourself up because you’ve missed your gym session.
 View it as a minor setback and not a reason why you should give up your resolution altogether.

 It’s also important to remember that goals are a marathon rather than a sprint.
 You don’t have to do everything this year, more to the point you probably can’t.
 It comes back to being realistic but challenged.
 Set yourself short term and long-term goals with clear milestones in between.
 Celebrate your successes, whether it’s achieving those short-term goals or simply having a really good day, and take the time for you.

-The holiday season is a chance for us to really evaluate and set ourselves up for a successful 2018.
-Goals are critical to moving forward, but we need to make sure they’re effective and that they are just one part of our focus, not the be all and end all.
+The holiday season is a chance for us to really evaluate and set ourselves up for a successful 2020.
+Goals are critical to moving forward, but we need to make sure they’re effective and that they are just one part of our focus, not the be-all and end-all.
 But mostly, remember that this is for you and celebrate your achievements.
 After all, the happier you and/or your team are, the better it’ll be for everyone!

-If you would enjoyed this article follow us on LinkedIn.
+If you would enjoy this article follow us on LinkedIn.